 As accountable officer, and based on the process outlined above, I have reviewed the relevant evidence and assurance relating to internal control.
-While the challenges faced remain similar to those outlined in 2020-21, with the support of the board there is confidence these can be addressed and improvement in governance has been demonstrated.
+While the challenges faced remain similar to those outlined last year, with the support of the board there is confidence these can be addressed and improvement in governance has been demonstrated.